filecoin-project/specs/src/systems/filecoin_vm/interpreter/_index.md

 - the `From` actor does not exist in the state (miner penalized),
 - the `From` actor is not an account actor (miner penalized),
 - the `CallSeqNum` of the message does not match the `CallSeqNum` of the `From` actor (miner penalized),
-- the `To` actor does not exist in state and the `To` address is not a pubkey-style address (miner penalized),
+- the `From` actor does not have sufficient balance to cover the sum of the message `Value` plus the maximum gas cost, `GasLimit * GasPrice` (miner penalized),
-- the `To` actor does not exist in state and the message has a non-zero `MethodNum` (miner penalized),
+- the `To` actor does not exist in state and the `To` address is not a pubkey-style address,
-- the `To` actor exists but does not have a method corresponding to the non-zero `MethodNum`,
+- the `To` actor exists (or is implicitly created as an account) but does not have a method corresponding to the non-zero `MethodNum`,
 - deserialized `Params` is not an array of length matching the arity of the `To` actor's `MethodNum` method,
 - deserialized `Params` are not valid for the types specified by the `To` actor's `MethodNum` method,
-- the `From` actor does not have sufficient balance to cover the sum of the message `Value` plus the maximum gas cost, `GasLimit * GasPrice` (miner penalized),
+- the invoked method consumes more gas than the `GasLimit` allows,
-- the invoked method consumes more gas than the `GasLimit` allows, or
+- the invoked method exits with a non-zero code (via `Runtime.Abort()`), or
-- the invoked method exits with a non-zero code (via `Runtime.Abort()`).
+- any inner message sent by the receiver fails for any of the above reasons.

-Note that if the `To` actor does not exist in state and the address is a valid `H(pubkey)` address, it will be created as an account actor (only if the message has a MethodNum of zero).
+Note that if the `To` actor does not exist in state and the address is a valid `H(pubkey)` address, it will be created as an account actor.

 (You can see the _old_ VM interpreter [here](docs/systems/filecoin_vm/vm_interpreter_old) )